Berkeley Carroll School

 The former First Church of Christ Scientist at 156 Sterling Place is home to Berkeley Carroll's 400-seat Marlene Clary Performance Space, which was finished in 2016, classrooms and offices.

-The Berkeley Carroll School is a coed independent college prep school in New York City.
+The Berkeley Carroll School is a coed independent college prep school in New York City, United States.
 Located in Park Slope, Brooklyn, it has a Lower School (preK – grade 4), Middle School (grades 5–8) and Upper School (grades 9–12).